Associated Script oc_outfits

 The Outfits Menu

-- When Core is locked, you cannot edit the folder in your inventory.
+- When Lock Core is checked, you cannot edit the folder in your inventory.
 If you try you will get this message: “[Timestamp] Second Life: Unable to perform the requested inventory action due to an RLV locked folder.”
 To change the contents of the folder, first Uncheck Lock Core.

 - It is safe to place your collar in Core even if it is not locked.